adobe/buildrunner/README.rst

         path: my/container/build/context

         # The inject map specifies other files outside the build context that
-        # should be included in the context sent to the Docker daemon
+        # should be included in the context sent to the Docker daemon.
+Files
+        # injected into the build context override files with the same name/path
+        # contained in the path configuration above.
         # (NOTE: you do not need to specify a path attribute if you inject all
         # of the files you need, including a Dockerfile)
         inject: